Cambridge Native Serves aboard USS Mobile (LCS 26)

 Labish will soon reach the end of a four year contract in the Navy and plans to transition into a career focusing on law enforcement after earning her degree.

 Littoral combat ships are fast, optimally-manned, mission-tailored surface combatants that operate in near-shore and open-ocean environments, winning against 21st-century coastal threats.
-LCS integrate with joint, combined, manned and unmanned teams to support forward-presence, maritime security, sea control and deterrence missions around the globe.
+LCS integrates with joint, combined, manned, and unmanned teams to support forward-presence, maritime security, sea control and deterrence missions around the globe.

 |Date Taken: